yun-ss97/Chest-Xray-Anomaly-Detection-with-NVAE/README.md

 <br>
 </br>

-## Below we describe the code guidelines for training NVAE models.
+## [Guideline] Below we describe the code guidelines for training NVAE models
----
 ## Requirements
 NVAE is built in Python 3.7 using PyTorch 1.6.0.
 Use the following command to install the requirements:
 ```